bregman-arie/devops-exercises/exercises/ansible/README.md

 Task – a call to a specific Ansible module
 Module – the actual unit of code executed by Ansible on your own host or a remote host.
 Modules are indexed by category (database, file, network, …) and also referred to as task plugins.

+Inventory – An inventory file defines hosts and/or groups of hosts on which Ansible tasks executed upon.
+The inventory file can be in one of many formats, depending on the inventory plugins you have.
+The most common formats are INI and YAML.

 Play – One or more tasks executed on a given host(s)